gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 ![](./images/node-draining.gif)

 Typically, Nodes are drained when:
-- there is a update of the OS / K8s minor version
+- there is a update of the OS / Kubernetes minor version
 - operator cordons & drains a node
 - the cluster-autoscaler wants to scale down